 Cyber Cypher research

 The Cyber Cypher is a research project aimed to preserve and study the artistry of hip hop and develop the next generation of technology for producers and listeners.
-The main thing we do is record MCs (audio and video) from the Atlanta area and pay them for their time in the studio.
-These recordings will be used for research purposes, including studies of hip hop artistry, history, and culture, as well as the development of new technologies, such as audio-processing algorithms, generative AI, music recommendation systems, and lyrics captioning software.
-At the same time, contributing MCs are free to use the recordings in their own music.
+The main thing we do is record MCs (audio and video) from the Atlanta area in our professional studio for free.
+These recordings are used for research purposes, including studies of hip hop artistry, history, and culture, as well as the development of new technologies, such as audio-processing algorithms, generative AI, music recommendation systems, and lyrics captioning software.
+At the same time, contributing MCs (like you) are free to use the recordings in their own music.

-Click here to book yourself into a Cyber Cypher recording session or call 404-894-7856 and leave a message with a number to call you back.
+Click here to book yourself into a Cyber Cypher recording session or text/call (678)-615-8469 to make a booking.
 If no times are available that match your schedule, let us know and we’ll see if we can arrange more times that work for you.

 Location and Directions